 Trees in Parks: The Tree Committee works with the Environmental Advisory Committee to evaluate, maintain and plant trees in Swarthmore's parks.

 Residents and visitors alike often speak of Swarthmore as a special, even magical oasis containing distinctive architecture within close-knit neighborhoods near a beautiful college campus all shrouded in a green veil.
 Swarthmore’s streets and properties are filled with trees, shrubs, and plantings of all ages and species that line its sidewalks, frame its views, soften its edges, and provide a cooling refuge in the heat of summer.
 Many of the trees are mature - some perhaps over one hundred years old - which enhances the Borough’s stately feeling.
 But Swarthmore’s sylvan character is no accident, especially along its public streets.
-Read Full History (link to complete history)

-Street Tree Survey to Begin
+Street Tree Survey is Completed!

-The data collected will be entered into a software program, which the borough and the Tree Committee will continue to update and use to manage Swarthmore’s living canopy.
+The data collected was entered into a software program, which the borough and the Tree Committee will continue to update and use to manage Swarthmore’s living canopy.
 The information will help locate sites where new trees are needed, recognize trees in danger from invasive predators such as the emerald ash borer, pinpoint trees in need of early pruning, and reveal species distribution.

 Our tree canopy contributes environmental and aesthetic benefits to the town.
 It augments Swarthmore’s charm and livability, and increases property values.
 This survey will help maintain the health of the tree canopy for future Swarthmoreans.